nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * It doesn't matter if you use capital or small letters
 * It finds parts of names too - typing "Tan" can find "Stanley" or "Tanya"
-* If no one is found, you'll see all volunteers again
+* If no one is found, you'll be informed via an error message, and you'll see all volunteers again

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
 After you're done, type <a href="#listing-all-volunteers-and-events--list">`list`</a> to see all events again!</div>